Blog/Hexarelin Dosage Guide: Protocols

 #hexarelin#examorelin#ghrp#growthhormone#dosage#peptidecycling#ipamorelin#cjc-1295#ghrp-2#cardioprotection

-A Phase I dose-response study established the effective dose at 1.0 mcg/kg body weight, with GH peaks of 52.3 ng/mL.
+A Phase I dose-response study established the effective dose at 1.0 mcg/kg body weight, producing GH peaks of 52.3 ng/mL.
 Doubling the dose to 2.0 mcg/kg added almost no additional GH (55.0 ng/mL) but increased cortisol and prolactin (Ghigo et al. 1994, PubMed 7957536).
 This study defines the ceiling: going higher wastes product and amplifies side effects.

 PhaseDoseFrequencyDuration